How The Best Training Solution Should Be More Than Retail Sales Academy

 Unfortunately, most of the people on your sales floor aren’t seen to share these character traits.
 In fact, just the opposite.

 Millennials are a generation unlike any other.
-They’re easily bored, lack the social skills expected of the sales job, and don’t value money or products like Baby Boomers do.
+Alongside their strengths, they’re easily bored, some lack the social skills expected of the sales job, and they don’t place the same value on money or products as Baby Boomers.
 They need validation and crave instant gratification.

-But like any generation, they aren’t bad or hopeless, they just don’t know what they don’t know.
+But like any generation, this isn't bad or hopeless.
+They don’t know what they don’t know.

 Your sales program needs to simultaneously cater to and completely change bad attitudes and behaviors because they’re interacting with your customers on a daily basis.